namoopsoo/namoopsoo.github.io/content/resume.md

 Lead system and software engineer responsible for taking initial search engine for data company concept into a Python code base (with a demo helping us secure a \$720,000 contract) and iterating it through several subsequent stages of customer validation.

-## student, NYU Polytechnic School of Engineering, 2003 - 2008
+## Student, NYU Polytechnic School of Engineering, 2003 - 2008
-* Bachelor of Science magna cum laude in Computer Engineering
-* Master of Science in Electrical Engineering
+Earning Bachelor of Science magna cum laude in Computer Engineering, as well as  Master of Science in Electrical Engineering.

-## study abroad student, University of Sheffield, UK, Spring 2005
+## Study abroad student, University of Sheffield, UK, Spring 2005
 Global Engineering Education Exchange (Study Abroad Program)